 After you have the key areas as main nodes, complete your mind map by including several sub-nodes that will make the field a success.
-Here’s an example of the end result using the free version of the tool Mind Meister.

 The end result will give you a broad sense of what areas you should focus on.